ansible-collections/amazon.aws/docs/amazon.aws.ec2_instance_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The ARN or name of an EC2-enabled instance role to be used.
-If a name is not provided in arn format then the ListInstanceProfiles permission must also be granted. <a href='https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListInstanceProfiles.html'>https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListInstanceProfiles.html</a> If no full ARN is provided, the role with a matching name will be used from the active AWS account.</div>
+                        <div>The ARN or name of an EC2-enabled instance role to be used.</div>
+                        <div>If a name is not provided in ARN format then the ListInstanceProfiles permission must also be granted. <a href='https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListInstanceProfiles.html'>https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListInstanceProfiles.html</a></div>
+                        <div>If no full ARN is provided, the role with a matching name will be used from the active AWS account.</div>
                 </td>
             </tr>
             <tr>